Playground

 Headers Response headers, one per line.

 Cookies Cookies returned by the target, in both parsed (host-grouped) and raw (Set-Cookie text) views.
+The parsed view shows an HO badge on host-only cookies; domain cookies are unmarked.

 Raw The full JSON envelope returned by the API.